 Birds love areas that are littered with paper, twigs, grass and plant debris.
 It provides them with an endless supply of materials to build their nests.

-Ensuring the outside of your property is clean, and free from debris is a great way to deter birds, and in turn, prevent the spread of diseases.
-It makes it less attractive and persuades them to find another area to set up their home.
+Ensuring the outside of your property or premises is clean, and free from debris is an effective way to deter birds, making it less attractive persuades them to find a different area to set up nest.

-The best way to prevent birds, and limit the potential for them to spread diseases is to enlist the help of a professional pest controller (exterminator).
+The best way to prevent birds, and limit the potential for them to spread diseases is to ensure your business utilises the latest innovative pest management solutions.

-A bird control professional has a range of solutions available from bird spikes and netting to hawking, which can effectively deter and prevent pest birds from infesting your property.
+A bird control professional has a range of solutions available from bird spikes and netting to hawking, which can effectively deter and prevent pest birds from infesting your business.

 Need help getting rid of birds?
-Get in contact with Rentokil today!
+Schedule a call with the experts at Rentokil today!

 Rentokil’s disinfection solutions can help businesses deal with the effects of coronavirus.